 And, if you’re like our consumer panel, there’s a 72% chance you just left Trader Joe’s.
 Why?
 Well, across both groups — those leaving Trader Joe’s and Whole Foods, 59% said the prices are lower.

-Here’s your hint: family.
+Here’s your hint: it has to do with family.

 Let’s dive in.